5 Ways to Provide Successful Patient-Centered Care

 A patient's comprehension of their situation is a critical aspect of patient-centered care.

 When a patient sees a doctor, they sometimes hear things that cause anxiety or even shock.
 They may become less attentive to continuing instruction.
-Patient advocates ensure a patient can review information after they've had time to process what they've heard.
+Patient advocates ensure patients can review information after they've had time to process what they've heard.

 "Advocate for advocates," advises Garber.
 "Oftentimes, patients attending doctors' appointments without an advocate miss key details as their minds are racing and they are overwhelmed with the diagnosis."